 Only a handful of municipalities in New York have laws regulating small-cell installation, so there’s little precedent, and Beacon officials have deferred acting on Verizon’s applications until the council regulates the units.

 Ward-Willis told the council several weeks ago that, under federal law, Beacon cannot ban small-cell units or regulate them because of health concerns.
 But it could, to some extent, regulate their aesthetics.

 “We know they’re coming and we know there’s going to be a lot of them,” he said.
 “We want to look at this comprehensively so we knew where they’re coming.”

 A law drafted for the council would require wireless companies to get approval from the Planning Board to install small cells on most poles or buildings.
 For new towers or installations in more visible locations, the companies would need special-use permits from the City Council.

 The proposal also establishes a priority list for where small cells should be installed, with the roof of city or government-owned buildings the first priority and privately owned utility poles last on the list.
 They would be banned from the city’s historic district, and wireless companies would pay a registration fee of $500 per unit and annual fees of $1,000 to $2,000.

 Verizon lawyers have argued that permitting should be handled by the Building Department, and that coverage needs, not aesthetics alone, should determine the placement of small cells.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.